ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 First, a histogram is plotted to show the uneven distribution of classes in the training dataset.

-Then, a sample of each class is shown by choosing the first instance of that class in the training dataset (without shuffling the dataset).
+Then, a sample of each class is shown by choosing the first instance of that class.
+This is done for the training, validation, and test datasets (without shuffling the datasets).

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 The decisions on pre-processing and generation operations were iterative: for each change, a model was trained on the changed dataset and its accuracy was evaluated.
-These decisions were retained on rejected based on improvements on the model and performance side effects.
+These decisions were retained or rejected based on improvements on the model and performance side effects.

 Therefore, the presentation in this writeup and in the notebook is not chronological.
 The effect of each operation is visualized by applying that operation alone on the raw dataset.
 Follow along in the notebook [here](report.html#Pre-process-the-Data-Set-(normalization,-grayscale,-etc.)).